ShipBook/ShipBookSDK-Android/README.md

 # ShipBook SDK for Android

-### User & Session-based mobile log analysis
+## About ShipBook

 [ShipBook](https://www.shipbook.io) gives you the power to remotely gather, search and analyze your user logs and exceptions in the cloud, on a per-user & session basis.

-The SDK has very special emphasis on being very fast in the case that the log is closed.
-Therefore feel free to put as many logs as needed, it won't impact the performance of the app (when logs are closed)

-The SDK is written in Kotlin, but works perfectly in Java as well.
-All the examples that I brought are in Java.
+The SDK is written in Kotlin, but works perfectly well in Java.
+The following examples in this documentation are written in Java.

 ---
 ## Requirements
-ShipBook works with min sdk version 19 (KITKAT)
+ShipBook works with min SDK version 19 (KITKAT)

 ---
 ## Installation

 ShipBookSDK is available through jcentral.

-To install it, simply add the following line to your build.gradle in the dependencies: `implementation 'io.shipbook.shipbooksdk:shipbooksdk:0.1.7'`
+To install it, simply add the following line to the dependencies in your build.gradle: `implementation 'io.shipbook.shipbooksdk:shipbooksdk:0.1.7'`

 ---
-##  Using ShipBook
+## Integrating Shipbook into your code
-In your application file:
+Add the following to your application file:

 ```java
 import io.shipbook.shipbooksdk.ShipBook;